If you are going to collect data, either in person or online, there are lots of resources at Leiden University to help you.

 - Data from experiments run in the lab should be stored on the J-drive:

 WORKGROUPS/FSW/PROJECT-NAME.
 Anne will request access for you at the start of the project.
 The J-drive can be accessed from the lab computers: when you are logged in with your account, you should see the J-drive appear next to other network drives.
+ALICE setup needs to happen before j-drive (the password to ALICE is the password you need to mount jdrive).

 Accessing the J-drive on your own computer